danbev/learning-rust/notes/rustc.md

 The `interface` is a module, from the rustc_interface crate.
 Compiler represents a compiler session.

-After this we have the following:
+After this, still in rustc_driver main, we have the following:
 ```rust
     let exit_code = catch_with_exit_code(|| {
         let args = env::args_os()